 All contents Copyright © 2010 Four Paws Online Ltd. All rights reserved Worldwide.
 No part of this document or the related files may be reproduced or transmitted in any form, by any means (electronic, photocopying, recording, or otherwise) without the prior written permission of the author.
 Any unauthorized reprint or use of this material is strictly prohibited.

 Dr. Jones appeared on ABC's 20/20 (November 2013).
-The segment discusses the veterinary profession and what we as customers should know about up-sells, vaccines, and being an informed pet parent.
+In the segment he discussed the veterinary profession and what we as customers should know about up-sells, vaccines, and being an informed pet parent.
+The video below explains his decisions.

 Search for all kinds of products on Amazon.com: